microsoft/vert-papers/papers/SingleMulti-TS/README.md

 ## 🍯 Datasets

-We use the following widely-used benchmark datasets for experiments:
+We use the following widely-used benchmark datasets for the experiments:

 - CoNLL-2002 [Tjong Kim Sang, 2002](https://www.aclweb.org/anthology/W02-2024/) for Spanish [es] and Dutch [nl] NER;
 - CoNLL-2003 [Tjong Kim Sang and De Meulder, 2003](https://www.aclweb.org/anthology/W03-0419/) for English [en] and German [de] NER;

 All datasets are annotated with 4 entity types: LOC, MISC, ORG, and PER.
 Each dataset is split into training, dev, and test sets.

 All datasets are CoNLL-style and BIO tagging scheme.
-In this repo, we only public some sample of this corpus.
-You can download they from the websites [CoNLL-2003](http://www.cnts.ua.ac.be/conll2003/ner.tgz), and [CoNLL-2002](http://www.cnts.ua.ac.be/conll2002/ner.tgz).
+In this repo, we only publish a small data sample to validate the code.
+You can download them from their respective websites: [CoNLL-2003](http://www.cnts.ua.ac.be/conll2003/ner.tgz), and [CoNLL-2002](http://www.cnts.ua.ac.be/conll2002/ner.tgz).
-And put they to the file path `data/conll/ner/${language}/${train_type}.txt`.
+And place them in the correct locations: `data/conll/ner/${language}/${train_type}.txt`.

 ## 📋 Results

-We reports the zero-resource cross-lingual NER results of the proposed UniTrans on the 3 target languages, alongside those reported by prior state-of-the-art methods.
+We report the zero-resource cross-lingual NER results of the proposed UniTrans on the 3 target languages, alongside those reported by prior state-of-the-art methods.

 |                                                                                  | es        | nl        | de        |
 | -------------------------------------------------------------------------------- | --------- | --------- | --------- |